In this Article

 - Steamed potato

-From the above-listed ideas, below are some of the recipes that you can try with potatoes:
+From the above-listed ideas, here are some of the recipes you can try with potatoes:

 1. Potato and Onion Soup

-Here’s a healthy appetizer to feed your pregnancy hunger pangs.
+Here’s a healthy appetiser to satiate your pregnancy hunger pangs.

 - Finely diced potatoes – 1 cup